Basic concepts

 To add more applications, just start more compose files with more configuration.
 Traefik will pick up on new containers automatically and start routing traffic, no restart required.

 This is a more difficult question than it may seem.
 Personally I’m super happy I migrated from Nginx to traefik, and I know plenty of others who feel the same.
 If you’re trying to manage a number of different docker containers on one machine, then traefik is something worth looking into.

 However, if you’ve just got a couple services, and you’re comfortable with Nginx, why rock the boat?
-Both traefik and nginx are reverse proxies, and they’re both really good, you’re not going to see performance, security, or really simplicity gains by switching.
+Both traefik and nginx are reverse proxies, and they’re both great.
+You’re not going to see performance, security, or really simplicity gains simply from switching.
 With that said if you’re using docker, it’s worth a look into anyway.

 Using Traefik using only the file provider is definitely not a good idea, and nginx is definitely a better tool for the job!